Kasiett/c0323-code-solutions/css-positioning/css-positioning-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the **default** value for the `position` property of HTML elements?
 The element is positioned according to the normal flow of the document.
 The top, right, bottom, left, and z-index properties have no effect.
-This is the default value.
+This is the default value. (static)

 - How does setting `position: relative` on an element affect document flow? this does not affect the position of surrounding elements.